 Strategic Partnerships are in-depth, multi-year engagements.
 At the outset, we assist the Strategic Partner in their efforts to define aims and identify areas of focus.
 Work is supported by senior IHI faculty, improvement experts, and staff.

-- Building Improvement Capability: Train leaders and staff at all levels; create a “culture of quality”
+- Building Improvement Capability: Train leaders and staff at all levels in quality improvement methods; create a “culture of quality”

-- Innovation: Partners have first access to the results of IHI’s innovation work and may also serve as sites for testing new ideas
+- Innovation: Participate in generating new solutions to unsolved problems, gain first access to the results of IHI’s innovation work, and have the opportunity to serve as sites for testing new ideas

-- Learning and Networking Opportunities: Twice-yearly events with other Strategic Partners and leading organizations within and outside health care
+- Learning and Networking Opportunities: Participate in regular virtual opportunities and twice-yearly events with other Strategic Partners and leading organizations within and outside health care

 Below we elaborate on each of these components.